andywiecko/BurstTriangulator/Documentation~/manual/advanced/unsafe-triangulator.md

 - `angleThreshold = math.radians(5)`
 - `concentricShells = 0.001`

 The last optional parameter, `constrainBoundary`, is used to constrain boundary halfedges.
-Since the refinement algorithm (whether for constrained triangulation or not) requires constrained halfedges at the boundary, not setting this option may cause unexpected behavior, especially when the `restoreBoundary` option is disabled.
+Since the refinement algorithm (whether for constrained triangulation or not) requires constrained halfedges at the boundary, not setting this option may cause unexpected behavior, especially when the `output` was generated without the [`Args.RestoreBoundary`][args-restore-boundary] or [`Args.AutoHolesAndBoundary`][args-auto-holes-and-boundary] options, or when [`Args.UseAlphaShapeFilter`][args-use-alpha-shape-filter] was enabled.

 Below is an example of refinement in the unsafe context: